stardust-coder/myportfolio/content/about/english.md

 #### News
+* Jul.
+2023 Talked in ISIWSC 2023 !
+Awarded 3rd ISI Tokyo Memorial Award !
 * Jun.
 2023 Our new [preprint](https://arxiv.org/abs/2306.01604) available.
-* Feb.
-2023 Got promoted to a Chief AI Engineer at Matsuo Institute !
 * Nov.
-2022 Presented in ACM SenSys 2022 !
+2022 Accepted in ACM SenSys 2022 !
 * Feb.
 2022 Founded EQUES Inc., an AI startup !

 ![This is me][1]